 - Names of All Contractors – This includes plumbers and electricians, along with state credential numbers, addresses, and phone numbers.
 All trades permits must be submitted with the Building Permit Application.

 The City has two project permit applications.
-The short project permit application form is to be used for driveway expansions, yard sheds, and fences.
+The short project permit application form is to be used for driveway expansions, yard sheds, fences, and patios.
 The long project permit application form shall be used for all other projects.
 All commercial projects shall use the long form.
-Access building permits here or at the Building Inspection Office.
+Access building permits here.

 Erosion Control Permits